-Product systems · Design leadership · Human-centered AI · Tokyo
+Product systems · Design leadership · Human-controlled AI · Tokyo

 I design the systems around hard decisions.